Special Sessions

 List in brief

-5. Numerical Methods and High Performance Computing in Electromagnetics (Organizers: Fanti, Liseno, Pavone)
+5. Special Session on Numerical Methods and High Performance Computing in Electromagnetics (Organizers: Liseno, Fanti, Pavone)

-6. Wearable Antennas and Sensors: Design Issues, Modeling and Experimentation (Organizer: Costanzo)
+7. Special Session on Wearable and Implantable Antennas and Sensors: Design Strategies and Challenges (Organizer: Costanzo)

-5. Numerical Methods and High Performance Computing in Electromagnetics (Organizers: Fanti, Liseno, Pavone)
+5. Special Session on Numerical Methods and High Performance Computing in Electromagnetics (Organizers: Liseno, Fanti, Pavone)

-6. Wearable Antennas and Sensors: Design Issues, Modeling and Experimentation (Organizer: Costanzo)
+7. Special Session on Wearable and Implantable Antennas and Sensors: Design Strategies and Challenges (Organizer: Costanzo)

 Detailed description